Reaper-Net/Reaper/README.md

 # Reaper

-Reaper is a .NET 8+ source-generator based, AOT focused library for writing your endpoints in ASP.NET Core.
+Reaper is a .NET 8+ source-generator based, AOT focused library for writing your endpoints as classes in ASP.NET Core.

 Inspired by the awesome, and more full-featured [FastEndpoints](https://fast-endpoints.com/), Reaper aims to provide a REPR pattern implementation experience with a focus on performance and simplicity.